wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 -   We are making a parallel about Credit Contract &lt;--&gt; Marketplace SKU

 This might fix the problem elegantly.
 Very clever solution.
-However, what all the programmers involved in coding this did was not to type the program but to make the metaphor alive.
+However, what all the programmers involved in coding did was not to type the program but to make the metaphor alive.
 And their jobs is to keep the metaphor alive and add new features respecting the constraints imposed by the initial metaphor.

 And here we start to have problems, if all the developers that made the metaphor possible left the company then we are in trouble.
 There are often many ways to implement a change, but only a few options will not distort the initial metaphor and make the program less prone to bugs, performance issues, and the famous **re-writes**.

+Coming back to our Marketplace metaphor above, even if we attempt to describe that we are making this conceptual leap we are not guaranteed to transmit the theory forward.
+New programmers may have a totally different notion of what a Loean, Credit Contract, Marketplace, and SKU even means.

 What Naur is suggesting is that we should focus on how to communicate and keep the **theory** alive not the implementation